5 Ways to Make the Most of Counseling

 Man writing in a counseling journal

-3. Make it a Priority
+3. Make Therapy a Priority

-Once you've chosen a counselor, commit to the process.
+Once you've chosen a therapist, commit to the process.
 This means being honest with yourself about what might derail your commitment.
 Counseling is not just one hour per week, it's taking time before and after sessions to reflect, and doing some homework between sessions.

-Once you and your counselor have a regular time slot, stick to it.
+Once you and your therapist have a regular time slot, stick to it.
 It might be tempting to cancel a session if a friend is in town, or if something else comes up.
 Try not to do this, as the gains you've made in counseling can start to slip.

 It's common for people to drop out of therapy too early because they’re "feeling better."
 Be careful of this.
 Temporary elation does not necessarily equate to sustained progress.
 Often you have to work through tough issues and feel worse before you feel better in the long-term.